wither/Notes/thm/cyberheroes/README.md

 ## credentials

-> login credentials are in the login.html source
+> The login credentials are in the `login.html` source

 ![](images/creds.png)

 ## Flag

+> Login using the credentials to get the flag.

 ![](images/flag.png)